mschoch/elasticsearch-river-couchbase/README.md

 Script Filters
 =========

-Filtering can also be performed by providing a script (default to JavaScript) that will further process each changed item within the TAP stream.
+Filtering can be performed by providing a script (default to JavaScript) that will further process each changed item within the TAP stream.
 The json provided to the script is under a var called **ctx** with the relevant seq stream change (for example, **ctx.key** will refer to the key, **ctx.value** will refer to the value, or **ctx.deleted** is the flag if its deleted or not).

 Note, this feature requires the `lang-javascript` plugin.